rafalcieslak/AlgAudio/doc/modules.md

     - `defaultmin`, `defaultmax` - *optional, default values: `0.0` and `1.0`* - The default range for this parameter.

     - `scale` - *optional, default value: `lin`* - Defines the scale for this parameter.
 Can be `log` for logarithmic scale, or `lin` for linear.

+    - `step` = *optional, default value: 0* - If step is set to zero, or step attribute is not present, then this param will assume continuous values.
+Otherwise it will become a discrete param with step size defined by the value of this attribute.

     - `name` - *optional*.
 This attributes are only significant when automatically building module GUI.
 It will be passed to slider configuration.
 See `gui` node, especially `slider`, for details.